Frequently Asked Questions

 Approximately 50 percent of our funding comes from state appropriations.
 The remaining support comes from voluntary membership dues paid by North Carolina's municipalities and counties, private contributions, sales of publications, course registration fees, and contracts for services.

 How can I get more involved in the School's work?

 There are many ways to get directly involved with the School's work.
 Over the years, alumni and friends have made a significant difference with financial gifts to support the School.
-If you're in law school anywhere in the country, check out our Summer Law Clerk Program.
 You may also want to check out our employment opportunities for faculty and staff.

 How does the School fit within the University of North Carolina at Chapel Hill?